Learn how to make a hammock, how to set it up, and how to use it both for leisure camping and for survival!

 - Sleeping mat sleeve in double floor

-After placing protective straps on the tree’s surface, you can tie or attach the hammock rope to the webbing straps.
-Sometimes, you only need an S hook to connect the tree straps and the hammock’s ropes.
-But if you set up your hammock on treetops, you must use strong knots and good quality carabiners to secure the hammock.
+After placing protective straps on the tree’s surface, you can tie or attach the rope to the webbing straps.
+Sometimes, you only need an S hook to connect the tree straps and the ropes.

 Protect yourself from rain, debris, and cold by placing a tarp over your hammock.
-Just simply add a ridge line by tying a rope on one end of the hammock to the other end.
-Then you pitch the tarp by hanging it on the ridgeline.
+Just simply add a ridge line by tying a rope on one end of the hammock to the other end, then pitch the tarp by hanging it on the ridgeline.

 - RATED #1: By Backpacker, Outside and American Survival Guide.
 Winner of the prestigious Gear Of The Year Award.